METAPOETICS IV/VI

 you're here.
 We play the same

-can help me complete a poem I have
+help me finish a poem I have been

 🐥